 Don’t Let your Pet in the BedroomWhen you account for sleeping hours, we spend the most time in our bedrooms, so this is an obvious place to start when trying to combat pet allergies.
 Don’t let the pet in the bedroom and you will have less dander floating in the surrounding air while you sleep, which will reduce symptoms and allow you to have a more peaceful rest.

 Keep the Pets Off FurnitureYou probably spend a lot of time on the furniture as well, but if it’s covered in pet dander, this can create significant breathing problems with your allergies.
 Make sure your cats and dogs are trained to stay off the furniture so you can maintain a healthy living space.

 Vacuum and Dust WeeklyYour home is inevitably going to have pet dander, but you can improve the living conditions by making sure dander is cleaned often.
 Vacuuming and dusting with a wet rag (not a dry duster, which merely shuffles the dust around) can reduce the overall amount of allergens floating in the air.

-Use an Air PurifierUsing HEPA filters and activated carbon (among other technologies), air purifiers can increase the quality of air in your home and give you a more pleasant living experience.
+Use an Air PurifierUsing high efficiency air filters and a strong motor, air purifiers can increase the quality of air in your home and give you a more pleasant living experience.
 These machines trap air pollution, including dust and animal dander, which could be beneficial to an elderly individual’s overall health.

 Brush and Wash the Pet RegularlyThis is best done by someone who does not have a pet allergy.
 Regular brushing of the pet, preferably outdoors, will help remove and release much of the pet’s dander.
 You can also wash the pet with warm or cool water to rinse away the allergens.